GoesToEleven/golang-web-dev/031_AWS/03_scaling-AWS/README.md

 1. IAM (identity access management)
   - users / add user / enter user name(s) for example: **ob1**
   - AWS Management Console access / custom password for example: **theforce**
-  - unchecked: require password reset
+  - uncheck: require password reset
-1. you do not need to generate an access key; you can do this later if needed

-## Give user privileges

-A user is created without any privileges.
-We have to explicitly give a user privileges.

-1. Choose the user you want
-1. permissions tab
+1. permissions
-1. attach user policy
-  - apply a policy to the user
-  - you must explicitly give permissions

-## Give user login credentials

-1. Choose the user you want
-1. security credentials tab
-1. manage password
-  - give a password
+  - attach existing policies directly / AdministratorAccess

 ## Logging in: IAM User Sign-in URL

 A user needs to use a specific URL to sign-in.
 You can find this URL on the dashboard for IAM.
   - you can create an alias for the account which makes it easier to remember and use

-## Test

-Test logging-in as the user

 1. Log out from the master account
 1. Go to your specific user sign-in URL
 1. enter the username and password for the user
 1. Try going to billing information for the account
   - you won't be able to access it because you're not the master account user

 # Create a key pair